Cumulative Games: Who is the current player?: Introduction

 Section~\ref{sec:valout} generalizes the notion of a CGT-type outcome function, by adapting to extensive form terminology, whenever applicable.
 Here, we study the conditions under which it is well defined and efficient.

-In Section~\ref{sec:disum} we return to the most important concept from CGT, which is disjunctive sum.
-We show that the disjunctive sum operation can be naturally defined on Cumulative Games thanks to the three-layered structure and various closure properties, and thereby inducing a CGT-type partial order over games.
-This, we hope, would be a cornerstone in extending Sprague's \& Grundy's, Milnor's and Conway's et al. classical discoveries from 0-sum games to more general classes.
+In Section~\ref{sec:disum} we return to one of the most important concepts from CGT, the disjunctive sum of games.
+We show that the defined disjunctive sum operator together with the defined outcome function in PSPE induce a CGT-like partial order over games.

-We close the loop back to EGT in Section~\ref{sec:equiv}, by showing that every Extensive Form Game is strategically equivalent to some Cumulative Game.
-We conclude with discussion some key issues and future directions in Section~\ref{sec:discussion}.
+We close the loop back to EGT in Section~\ref{sec:equiv}, by showing that every Extensive Form Game is strategically equivalent to some grounded {\sc Cumulative Game}.
+In Section~\ref{sec:discussion}, we conclude by discussing some key issues and by giving some future directions.